quixio/quix-docs/docs/connect/kafka-to-supabase.md

 </div>
 </div>

-Quix helps you integrate Apache Kafka with Apache Airflow using pure Python.
+Quix helps you integrate Apache Kafka with Supabase using pure Python.

 Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house arthitectures, reducing storage and ownership costs and enabling data teams to achieve success for your business.

 ## Supabase

-Supabase is a cutting-edge data platform that revolutionizes the way developers build applications.
-It combines the power and flexibility of a traditional database with the ease of use and scalability of a modern cloud service.
-With Supabase, developers can quickly set up and manage their data infrastructure, freeing up time to focus on creating innovative and high-performing applications.
-This platform offers real-time collaborations, automatic API generation, and seamless integration with popular programming languages and frameworks.
-It's no wonder that Supabase is quickly becoming the go-to choice for developers looking to streamline their workflow and deliver exceptional user experiences.
+Supabase is an open-source alternative to Google's Firebase, offering developers a scalable backend for their web and mobile applications.
+Built on top of PostgreSQL, Supabase provides real-time data streaming, authentication, and flexible APIs to help streamline the development process.
+With its focus on simplicity and ease of use, Supabase is quickly gaining popularity among developers looking for a reliable and efficient solution for their projects.

 ## Integrations